Measurement-dependent erasure of distinguishability for the observation of interference in an unbalanced SU(1,1) interferometer: Unbalanced SU(1,1) interferometer

 Referring to Fig.\ref{SUI}, the SU(1,1) interferometer with delays is formed by two pulse-pumped parametric amplifiers (PA1,PA2) which produce two coupled fields known as signal and idler.
 We write the corresponding fields as

 with $m=0$ for the initial fields, $m=1$ for the fields after the first parametric amplifier, and $m=2$ for the fields after the second parametric amplifier.
-Here, $\hat A_m^{(j)},\hat B_m^{(j)}$ describe the $j$-th signal and idler quantum pulsed fields in single temporal modes of $g(t-j\Delta T),h(t-j\Delta T)$, respectively (see Supplementary Materials for details).
+Here, $\hat A_m^{(j)},\hat B_m^{(j)}$ describe the $j$-th signal and idler quantum pulsed fields in single temporal modes of $g(t-j\Delta T),h(t-j\Delta T)$, respectively.
 But between the two amplifiers, we introduce uneven delays for the signal and idler fields so that the input fields for the second amplifier (Fig.\ref{SUI}) are

-where the primed idler field $E_{i1}^{\prime}(t)$ (Fig.\ref{SUI}) denotes the field delayed by an extra pulse separation $\Delta T$ and shifted by a phase of $\theta$.
-From Supplementary Materials, we have the coupling relations for PA1
+where the primed signal field $E_{s1}^{\prime}(t)$ (Fig.\ref{SUI}) denotes the field delayed by an extra pulse separation $\Delta T$ and shifted by a phase of $\theta$.
+Using Eq.(\ref{coupling}) for the parametric amplifiers, we have the coupling relations for PA1

 and for PA2